StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 6
+a harpsichord melody being played.
+There are some keyboard tapping sounds in the right channel of the stereo image.
+The recording is a bit noisy. a harpsichord melody being played.
+The recording is noisy and passionate and emotional.
 [Go to Prompt 1](#prompt1)

 ![Other 6 Waveform](iterations1/other_6_waveform_spectrogram.png)